-Cappelle sul Tavo, Province of Pescara, Abruzzo, Italy
+Cappelle sul Tavo, Province of Pescara, Abruzzo

 The village rises in a panoramic position on a hill, where the river Tavo flows into the river Fino.
 An independent municipality since 1906, it was before part of the municipality of Montesilvano.